hasanazeerkhan/khadeeja.designs/blogs/contents/pinterest-to-reality-custom-design.md

 - Pearls and cut beads for shimmer
 - Fabric that could hold embroidery without wrinkling

-Because details matter — especially when it’s for someone’s big moment.
+Because details matter especially when it's for someone's big moment.

 ---